Back to Blog

 As you see, the right combination of skills, work experiences, achievements, and interests can do wonders for your LinkedIn profile.

-3. It should be the right balance of “facts” and “creativity”.
+5. It should be the right balance of facts and creativity

 We must strike a balance between "facts-only" headlines and "overly creative" headlines.
 It doesn’t matter how creative your headline is if it doesn’t appear in search results.

-6. Put yourself in the hiring manager’s shoes.
+8. Put yourself in the hiring manager’s shoes

-95% of recruiters use LinkedIn to find skilled employees.
+Did you know that 95% of recruiters use LinkedIn to find skilled employees?

 One search query from a hiring manager and recruiter results in thousands of profiles in their result feed.
-And They are most likely to click on a certain profile based on the LinkedIn headline.
+And they are most likely to click on a certain profile based on the headline.
 It’s part of your profile section that has the potential to grab a recruiter's attention.

 Bonus tip🔉 : Join the FAANGPath discord server and connect with industry experts and people working in your industry to get feedback.

-Here are a few search recommendations that we suggest you try on your LinkedIn profile and we will show our search results.
+Here are a few search recommendations that we suggest you try on your LinkedIn profile, along with the results we got at the time of writing this guide.

 Keyword: Unemployed